smashed-egg/laravel-model-repository/README.md

 - restore(Model $model) - When using the SoftDeletes trait you can undo a soft deletion
 - query - Start an eloquent query
 - baseQuery - Start a database query

+### Extendability

+Coming coon.
+The ability to override the base Repository used when creating a new Model Repository.
+Useful when you have your own methods you want to use across all your Repositories.